-John Mitchell Partner
+John Mitchell Consultant

 John specialises in risk and compliance, advising businesses in those areas of commercial life where the criminal law or penal sanctions are used to regulate business.

 Areas of business activity in which John principally advises and assists are environment, health and safety, competition, food, data protection, trading standards and consumer protection.